JuliaStats/Klara.jl/doc/source/models.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 One way of setting the model is to provide the log-target as a function.
 As a working example, suppose that ineterest is
-in sampling from the 3-dimensional standard Normal
+in sampling from the 3-dimensional standard normal
 :math:`\mathbb{N}(\mathbf{0},\mathbf{I})`.
 The function
 :math:`f:\mathbb{R}^3\rightarrow\mathbb{R}`,